What is the Personal Librarian Program?

 - We can't set up computer accounts for you (ie., email or NetIDs)

-- A critical part of your medical education is to develop life-long learning skills, so we’ll help you start your research and give you advice but we can’t do the research for you.
+- We’ll help you start your research and give you advice but we can’t do the research for you.